urosevic/stock-quote/readme.txt

 Use simple shortcode `[stock_quote]` without any parameter in post or page, to display quote with default (global) settings.

+**IMPORTANT** All shortcode parameters and values should be lowercase, except symbols which must be uppercase!

 You can tune single shortcode with parameters:

 * `symbol` - represent single stock symbol (if not provided then use default from settings page)